ungoogled-software/ungoogled-chromium-binaries/README.md

 For problems, suggestions, and questions, please use the Issue tracker.

+## Binary classifications

+There are two kinds of binaries:

+* Development - Binaries needing testing
+* Release - Binaries ready for general use

+Development binaries are currently promoted to release binaries if they have gone for at least two weeks with no issues.
+* If a bug occurs during the two weeks, the development build will never be promoted to a release build.
+* If a severe bug occurs after two weeks, the build can be demoted to a development build.

 ## Developer info

 When creating new pages or adding new versions, use an existing version as a template to follow.
 If you have questions or suggestions, please create an Issue.

+### Changing the binary classification

+Change the `status` key in the corresponding platform ini to either `development` or `release`.

 ### Publishing new binaries